Having a parlor palm, majesty palm, or similar house-appropriate palm is a great way to liven up any home.

 These plants share common pests that generally tend to attack palms that are weakened or stressed in some way.

-With palms being a common choice, knowing how to take care of your plant is essential to keeping it looking its best year round!
+With palms being a common choice, knowing how to care for your plant is essential to keeping it looking its best year-round!

 Related: Parlor Palm vs. Areca Palm, Kentia Palm vs. Parlor Palm, Parlor Palm vs. Cat Palm